 A significant majority of our directors and officers live outside the United States (principally in Peru).
 All or most of our assets and those of our principals are located outside the United States.
 As a result, it may not be possible for investors to effect service of process within the United States upon us or our principals to bring forth a civil suit under the United States securities laws in United States courts.
 We have been advised by our Peruvian counsel that liability under the United States federal securities laws may not be enforceable in original actions in Peruvian courts.
-Also, judgments of United States federal securities laws may not be enforceable.
-Similarly, our Bermuda coursel advised us that courts in Bermuda may not enforce judgments obtained in other jurisdictions, or entertain actions in Bermuda, against us or our directors or officers under the securities laws of those jurisdictions.
+Also, judgments of United States courts obtained in actions under the United States federal securities laws may not be enforceable.
+Similarly, our Bermuda counsel advised us that courts in Bermuda may not enforce judgments obtained in other jurisdictions, or entertain actions in Bermuda, against us or our directors or officers under the securities laws of those jurisdictions.